heikkipora/registry-sync/README.md

 ## Usage

-### Synchronizing packages from the npmjs.org registry:
+### Synchronizing packages from the npmjs.org registry

     registry-sync [options]